What exactly is a Bitcoin Exchange?

 Luno Versus Bitcoin.de: Choosing Between Currency Trading Platforms or P2P Bitcoin Exchange

 Operating since 2013, Luno is a bitcoin exchange in Singapore.
 It also facilitates trading through SEPA transfers.
 Users can purchase and sell bitcoin using either mobile or wallet features.
 But a flaw this exchange suffers from is its fluctuating fees.
 With a small market cap, Luno is yet to gain the kind of market share Coinbase as well as CEX have.
 Luno also offers free deposits and low withdrawal fees.
-But users in the UK and EU have limited deposit options such as SEPA.
-This is a real problem, for those of you looking for wider payment methods.
+But users in the US don’t have access to it despite it being one of the oldest Bitcoin exchanges.

 Bitcoin.de, on the other hand, is a leading EU P2P bitcoin exchange.
 Users can purchase the bitcoin online from others through SEPA transfers.
 This is like the Craigslist of bitcoin exchanges.
 Of course, you need to be aware of the reputation of the seller before making a purchase to avoid getting scammed.
 This is counted among the largest and oldest exchanges in the EU, with claims of high security and frequent audits.
-But the downside is yet again the same as Luno – SEPA is the only payment method for UK buyers.
+But the downside is yet again the same as Luno – US traders don’t have access.